 - Event planning experience (Fall Semester)

 - LIS 601: Intro to Reference Information Services

 Learning/experiential goals or work outcomes expected

-Evaluation will be on-going in the form of weekly email reports to, or discussions with, supervising librarian.
-LIS 690 Evaluation form will be used as the formal assessment document.
+Evaluation will be on-going in the form of weekly email reports to, or discussions with, the supervising librarian.
+The LIS 690 Evaluation form will be used as the formal assessment document.
 A final short (1-2 pages) written report of tasks accomplished and learning evaluation will be expected.

-As per outlined in the LIS 690 syllabus.
+As outlined in the LIS 690 syllabus.